faouzihakimi/Arabic_letters_quizz_streamlit/README.md

 - `Dockerfile`: Instructions for building a Docker container for the app.
 - `requirements.txt`: Python dependencies required for the project.
 - `packages.txt`: System-level packages required for the project.
+- `.gitignore`: To prevent uploading the python env and data.

 ## Features